IB Diploma Candidate

 - The Internal Assessment (IA): the application of knowledge learned in an IB subject.

-- This may take the form of oral commentaries (English, foreign languages, theatre), written commentaries, investigation papers, projects, dossiers, etc.
+- This may take the form of oral commentaries (English, world languages, theatre), written commentaries, investigation papers, projects, dossiers, etc.

 - Each IB exam consists of two or more parts (known as “papers”).
 With the exception of Art History and Music, the fine arts are assessed through performance review and reflections of the creative process.